sszz01/ParkLens-AI/README.md

 ## Overview
 ParkLens is a mobile application that utilizes computer vision techniques to recognize vacant parking spots by analyzing video footage of a parking lot.

+**Note: This repository goes along with the computer vision model, the repository of which can be found [here](https://github.com/sszz01/parklens-cv-model)**

+**This guide is for the app development only.
+Please refer to other repo for Python environment setup guidelines.**

 ## Features
 - **Parking Spot Detection**: Accurately identifies empty and taken parking spots in real-time.
 - **Live Streaming**: Streams processed video data to the iOS application via HLS.